testflows/TestFlows-WebSite/source/handbook/index.md

     Suite(run=my_suite)
 ```

-All the [pattern]'s are usually specified using relative form and are
+All the [pattern]s are usually specified using relative form and are
 anchored to the top level test during assignment.

 [using current_module()]: #Using-current-module